Fact-checked by the SnapMessages editorial team

 If you are concerned about app-level privacy while decluttering your phone, our breakdown of how to detect and remove spyware from your phone covers which app behaviors signal genuine security risks versus normal background activity.

-Key Takeaway: Disabling bloatware eliminates background services from 10–30 unused apps that silently consume RAM and CPU cycles.
-This is a permanent fix — disabled apps stay off until you re-enable them, per Google Play’s app management documentation.
+Disabling bloatware eliminates background services from 10–30 unused apps that silently consume RAM and CPU cycles.
+This is a permanent fix, disabled apps stay off until you re-enable them, per Google Play’s app management documentation.

 Do Battery and Sync Settings Affect Android Speed?

-Yes — aggressive sync schedules and poor battery optimization settings force your phone’s CPU to wake constantly, degrading both battery life and performance simultaneously.
-Tuning these settings is a second-order optimization that compounds the gains from cache and bloatware fixes.
+Aggressive sync schedules and poor battery optimization settings force your phone’s CPU to wake constantly, degrading both battery life and performance at the same time.
+Tuning these settings compounds the gains from cache and bloatware fixes.

 Go to Settings > Battery > Battery Optimization and ensure that non-essential apps are set to “Optimized” or “Restricted.”
 Apps like email clients, news readers, and social platforms default to unrestricted background access.
 Restricting them forces sync to occur only when you open the app, reducing idle CPU wake-ups throughout the day.